BigRoy/vrayformayaUtils/README.md

 There might be a focus in the future to do some (PySide?)
 GUI elements that aid in the v-ray for maya workflow.

 ### Documentation

 You can find the documentation for this library/framework at:

 ####[vrayformayaUtils Documentation](http://www.colorbleed.nl/docs/vrayformayaUtils/index.html)

 ### Why use this framework?

 - Get started fast!
 - Simplicity.
 - Error-checking built-in.
+- User-friendly.
-- There's actually documentation built-in.
+- There's actually documentation for it. :)
+-

 ### Examples

 Example code can also be found in the documentation. (see documentation)

 ### Appendices